If you’ve had dogs for any length of time, you’ve surely come home to find the kitchen littered with the contents of

 Keeping your dog out of the garbage can definitely be a frustrating endeavor.
 Just be sure to keep the above tips in mind and try to select the best option for your dog.

 Remember, it isn’t always necessary to have a Fort Knox-like trash can for every dog – some are dissuaded more easily than others!

 Have you had any success keeping your dog out of the trash?
+Does he seem to prefer kitchen trash cans or bathroom trash cans?
 How did you go about combatting the problem?
-Let us know all about it in the comments below.
+Let us — and any other pet owners in similar situations — know all about it in the comments below.